History of Poles in Königsberg

 The Polish church in Steindamm was the oldest church of Konigsberg.

 The University of Königsberg was considered one of the most prestigious universities of the Polish–Lithuanian Commonwealth.
 It received the royal privilege by Polish King Sigismund II Augustus on 28 March 1560.

 The history of Poles in Königsberg (Polish: Królewiec) goes back to the 14th century.
 In the struggles between the Kingdom of Poland and the Teutonic Order, the city was briefly part of the Polish state, and after the Second Peace of Toruń, 1466, it was considered a part of Poland as a fief held by the Teutonic Order and the secular Duchy of Prussia, as the capital of both entities.
 During the Protestant Reformation Königsberg became the center of Polish Lutheranism and partially for this reason, a birthplace of Polish printing and one of the epicenters of vernacular Polish literature.
 Polish intellectuals and scholars played a major role in the founding of the University of Königsberg (Albertina) and served as both faculty and administrators.
+At peak, in the 17th-19th centuries, Polish church services were held during the same period in six churches: four Lutheran, one Catholic, and one Reformed.

 Over the course of the 19th century the Polish population in Königsberg declined, due to assimilation and Germanization, although the publication of Polish language works in the city continued until 1931.

 Background

 In 1255 the Teutonic Knights, during the Prussian Crusade, captured the Baltic Prussian fortress of Tuwangste on the Pregel (Pregola) river.
 On its site they expanded the existing fortifications into what later became known as the Königsberg Castle.
 The new fort was named in honor of king Ottokar II of Bohemia (König is the German word for king).
-Subsequently, towards the end of the thirteenth century, the towns of Altstadt (Old Town, Stare Miasto), Kneiphof (Knipawa) and Löbenicht (Lipnik) arose around the castle and these would eventually together form the town of Konigsberg.
+Subsequently, towards the end of the thirteenth century, the towns of Altstadt (Old Town, Stare Miasto), Löbenicht (Lipnik) and Kneiphof (Knipawa) arose around the castle and these would eventually together form the town of Konigsberg.
 The initial settlements were populated mostly by immigrants from the Hanseatic city of Lübeck (Liubice) as well as local Sambian converts to Christianity.
 They were served by the newly built St. Michael's Church in what later would become known as the Steindamm (Polish: Kamienna Grobla, literally: "stone dam", "stone levee") neighborhood.
 Although the church, along with a good portion of the town, was destroyed during the Great Prussian Uprising (1260-1274), it was rebuilt during the first half of the fourteenth century and eventually came to play an important role in the Polish cultural life of the city.